sandragreiner/secpps-ws/README.md

 SECPPS 2022 is collocated with the <a href="https://www.se-2022.de/"><b>Software Engineering (SE22)</b></a> conference, to be held from Feb 21-25, 2022, organized in a virtual format by the Humboldt-University Berlin.

-Please use the registration system of SE22 to register for the workshop.
+Please use the registration system of SE22 to register for the workshop (and the conference), it's free this year.

 # Agenda (tentative)